House Democrats blame losses on polls, message, even Trump | Federal News Network

 “Is there something that we’re missing about these Trump voters? said Rep. Ami Bera, D-Ca., a member of the centrist House New Democrat Coalition.
 “Because we certainly saw a lot of Trump voters show up.”

-Associated Press writers Alan Fram and Mary Clare Jalonick contributed to this report.
+Associated Press writers Alan Fram, Andrew Taylor and Mary Clare Jalonick contributed to this report.

 Copyright © 2020 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.